Last updated: April 15, 2025

 One manager in this field noted:

 "It's super chill, and our products actually help people in need.
-We just have one team meeting on Monday and one on Friday."
+We just have one team meeting on Monday and one on Friday.
+The rest of the time, I'm either conducting product demonstrations or consulting with occupational therapists and clinicians.
+There's intrinsic satisfaction in knowing your work directly improves quality of life for vulnerable populations."

 A professional covering multiple states shared: